InstRO/InstRO/readme.md

-# InstRO README
+# InstRO

-InstRO - a framework for building tailored compiler instrumentation.
+A framework for building tailored compiler instrumentation.

 ## Modules